Categorical Symmetry of the Standard Model from Gravitational Anomaly: Categorical Symmetry from Mixed -Gravitational Anomaly

+This noninvariance can be fixed by modifying the charge operator as follows\footnote{Note that for a different choice of spacetime metric, Lorentzian in particular, the Pontryagin density 4-form $p_1$ would be different.
+Denote by $p_1'$ the Pontryagin 4-form for such a different choice.
+It is known that the cohomology class of the Pontryagin 4-form is the same for any \textit{complex} non-degenerate metric (cf. \cite{Witten:2021nzp}).
+So that $p_1'=p_1 +\dd L$ for some globally defined 3-form $L$.
+The defect then would be simply modified by the extra $\exp \ii\frac{\alpha\,k}{24}\int_{\mathcal{Y}}L$ phase.}:

-Note that in order to define $\GCS$ we have to make a choice of 4d vierbein, that is a particular trivialization of the tangent bundle $TM^4$.
-Since we only need to integrate $\GCS$ over $Y$ we need to choose the vierbien over (a small neighborhood of) $Y$.
-Such a choice of 4d vierbein can be made by choosing a 3d vierbein on $Y$ and supplementing it with the normal unit vector\footnote{More formally this can be described as follows.
-First note that $NY=TM|_{Y}/TY$, where $NY$ is the rank one normal bundle over $Y$, $TM|_{Y}$ is the restriction of the rank 4 tangent bundle of $M$ to the submanifold, and the quotient if performed fiberwise.
-It is known that $TY$ can be always trivialized globally over the 3-manifold $Y$.
-Let us choose a particular trivialization isomorphism $\varphi_T:TY\rightarrow \R^3\times Y$.
-Moreover, since both $X$ and $Y$ are oriented, $NY$ can be also globally trivialized, $\varphi_N:NY\rightarrow \R\times Y$, and there is a canonical choice.
-Therefore $TM|_Y$ itself can be also trivialized with trivialization $(\varphi_T,\varphi_N):TM|_{Y}\rightarrow (\R^3\times \R)\times Y$.}.
-The modification of the charge operator (\ref{U-GSC-mod}) is very similar to the modification considered in \cite{Choi2205.05086:2022jqy,Cordova2205.06243:2022ieu} in the case of ABJ type anomaly between a global $\U(1)$ and a gauge $\U(1)$ symmetries.
-There, instead of gravitational Chern-Simons term, the Chern-Simons term of the bulk gauge $\U(1)$ was considered.
+Note that in order to define $\GCS$, we have to make a choice of 4d vielbein (in order to define $\omega$ and $R$), that vielbein is a particular trivialization of the tangent bundle $TM^4$.
+Since we only need to integrate $\GCS$ over $\CY$, we need to choose the vielbien over (a small neighborhood of) $\CY$.
+Such a choice of 4d vielbein can be made by choosing a 3d vielbein on $\CY$ and supplementing it with the normal unit vector.\footnote{More formally this can be described as follows.
+First note that $N\CY=TM|_{\CY}/T\CY$, where $N\CY$ is the rank one normal bundle over $\CY$, $TM|_{\CY}$ is the restriction of the rank 4 tangent bundle of $M$ to the submanifold, and the quotient if performed fiberwise.
+It is known that $T\CY$ can be always trivialized globally over the 3-manifold $\CY$.
+Let us choose a particular trivialization isomorphism $\varphi_T:T\CY\rightarrow \R^3\times \CY$.
+Moreover, since both $\CX$ and $\CY$ are oriented, $N\CY$ can be also globally trivialized, $\varphi_N:N\CY\rightarrow \R\times \CY$, and there is a canonical choice.
+Therefore $TM|_\CY$ itself can be also trivialized with trivialization $(\varphi_T,\varphi_N):TM|_{\CY}\rightarrow (\R^3\times \R)\times \CY$.}

+The modification of the charge operator (\ref{U-GSC-mod}) is very similar to the modification considered in \cite{Choi2205.05086:2022jqy, Cordova2205.06243:2022ieu} in the case of ABJ type anomaly between a global $\U(1)$ and a gauge $\U(1)'$ symmetries.
+There, the abelian Chern-Simons term of the bulk $\U(1)'$ gauge field was considered \cite{Choi2205.05086:2022jqy, Cordova2205.06243:2022ieu}; here, instead we have a gravitational nonabelian Chern-Simons term.

-For a small deformation of $Y$ to $Y'$ we can consider the extension of the trivialization of the tangent bundle to $Z$.
-By Stokes theorem we then have
+For a small deformation of $\CY$ to $\CY'$, we can consider the extension of the trivialization of the tangent bundle to $\CZ$.
+By Stokes theorem, we then have

 and therefore